 The platform edge is stunningly embellished with a mosaic finish and makes an extremely and surprisingly comfortable seating area.

-What you will find to the left of the main entrance is different to what you find on the right, so make sure that you fully walk around the park.
+What you will find to the left of the main entrance is different from what you find on the right, so make sure that you fully walk around the park.
 I loved exploring the slanted tunnel arches.

 If you look carefully towards the end of the arches, you might even see a few faces!

 Overall, I absolutely loved Park Guell.
-It is an amazing day out, but can be done in a couple of hours if you have other things to see.
-Park Guell would be suitable for kids, because they love exploring the tunnels and little buildings!
+It is an amazing day out but can be done in a couple of hours if you have other things to see.
+Park Guell would be suitable for kids because they love exploring the tunnels and little buildings!